 10. It gets better and it will be worth it in the end

 I may be tired and the steep hill is right ahead.
 Well, that means that from top of the hill onwards there will either be flat or downhill, in other words – it will get better.

-I will cross that hill.
+I will cross that bridge.